kuraoka/rhapsody-groovy-tutorial/vitepress/ibm-engineering-info/index.md

 ## Report Builder: Configuring automatic deletion of Draft reports

+### PublishedAt
+2020-06-26T16:52:17Z

-### PublishedAt: 2020-06-26T16:52:17Z
+### Tags

-### Tags: ['IBM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'Draft reports', 'draft', 'organize reports', 'automatic deletion of draft reports', 'auto-delete draft reports']
+['IBM', 'Jazz Reporting Service', 'JRS', 'Report Builder', 'Draft reports', 'draft', 'organize reports', 'automatic deletion of draft reports', 'auto-delete draft reports']

-### Description:
+### Description
 Draft reports are now cleaned up periodically.
 You can set the duration for the automatic deletion of Draft reports.
 Learn how to configure automatic deletion of reports in Report Builder.